WarrantyNowVoid/jekyll-wnv/_posts/2006-12-29-wnv-goes-to-a-party-d161f.md

 date: 2006-12-29 01:01:01 -0500
 author: pope
 title: "WNV Goes to a Party!"
-tagline: "In further exploration of the college experience, Scott and Pope attend a classic college party.
+excerpt: "In further exploration of the college experience, Scott and Pope attend a classic college party.
 We also include another new friend who has a problem.
 See if you can figure out what that might be.
 It\'s very subtle."
 category: Comics
 tags: ["classic wnv","junk jokes","premature ejaculation","ORGASMIC"]
 comments: true